We live in stressful times, and I am sure many of us will be living times of worry and anxiety.

-First of all, we need to think that scientists are working around the globe to find out more about this virus and how we can fight it.
-As I write, doctors in Italy are trialling an anti-arthitis drugs that have seemed promising on some patients, so hope should not leave our heart, and I am pretty confident that science will be able to help us soon.
+First of all, we need to think that scientists around the globe are working to find out more about this virus and how we can fight it.
+As I write, doctors in Italy are trialing an anti-arthritis drugs that have seemed promising on some patients, so hope should not leave our hearts, and I am pretty confident that science will be able to help us soon.

 1. BE AWARE OF INFORMATION OVERLOAD

 Online publications and social media are where most of us are getting their information at the moment.
-Which is very handy yes, but can also create more anxiety and worry.
-Social media are made to attracts our attention and create those dopamine kicks, and keep us engaged with our screen.
-In this way it is easy to create an overload of information that in time of uncertainty can create a true anxiety storm.
-Taking a break from social media and in general source of information is a must.
+This is very handy yes, but it can also create more anxiety and worry.
+Social media are made to attracts our attention and create those dopamine kicks, keeping us glued to our screens.
+In this way, it is easy to create an overload of information that in time of uncertainty can create a true anxiety storm.
+Taking a break from social media and other sources of information is a must.

-2. MINDFULLY CHOOSE TO DO SOMETHIN POSITIVE FOR YOURSELF
+2. MINDFULLY CHOOSE TO DO SOMETHING POSITIVE FOR YOURSELF

 During these times of Coronavirus you are more likely to stay at home.
 This can be frustrating and contribute to anxiety.
 Having regular breaks from your desk or sofa, having a regular walk around the house or having 5 min exercise routine every hour or so, will keep the stress down and your health up.
 If you are unsure on what to do, there are plenty of apps or online exercise channels to keep you inspired.